 Some clients may consider white space as wasted space.
 But it is essential and should be used within context.
 Especially for e-learning platforms, legibility and readability are essential.
 This is created by the proper use of negative space and line spacing to create a visually balanced design.

 White space also helps students process data more quickly and improves focus on particular sections of the UI.
 It is better than giving the learner pages fully packed with information.

 Communication channels embedded in the course or connected to it, have an undeniable effect on learner experience.
 An opportunity to ask questions and discuss the topics with peers or teachers can significantly improve their experience.

-On-the-go learning - be responsive
+On-the-go education - be responsive

 Mobile devices are a constant in the lives of most of us nowadays, and we use them for many daily tasks, from checking the news to finding directions and posting pictures of what we had for lunch :).
 We live in a world where information is instantly accessible anytime and anywhere.
 So why should the way we learn be any different?
 It’s important to understand that the learning process from a mobile device will differentiate from the one on a desktop.
 There are a few main factors you should keep in mind.
 First, the user will often be in a distracting environment, such as a transport or cafe.
 There the student could be easily disturbed by something or somebody.
 The practices such as dividing the material into shorter parts, auto-saving function, and option to restart the lesson will be helpful.
 Second, keep in mind the smaller screen size, so make sure your material is user-friendly for a smaller environment, without disrupting the flow and consistency of the design.

 The Importance of speed

 Learners expect content to load quickly.
 The slow-loading page frustrates the learner and may cause their rejection.
 To provide a fast-loading page, check the size of the images and the amount of content on each page.
 Read this article for website speed optimization tips.